MatthewGerber/rlai/src/rl/meta/README_base.md

 # Introduction
-This is an implementation of concepts and algorithms described in "Reinforcement Learning: An Introduction" (Barto and Sutton, 2018, 2nd edition).
+This is an implementation of concepts and algorithms described in "Reinforcement Learning: An Introduction" (Sutton and Barto, 2018, 2nd edition).
 It is a work in progress that I started as a personal hobby, and its state reflects the extent to which I have progressed through the text.
 I have implemented it with the following objectives in mind.

 1. **Complete conceptual and algorithmic coverage**:  Implement all concepts and algorithms described in the text, plus some.